nathmo/TelegramSongDownloader/README.md

 SFTPPASSWORD="" this is your ssh password SFTPUSERNAME="" this is your ssh username
-SFTPHOST="" this is the SFTP Host (any server with SSH enabled will do) SFTPREMOTEBASEPATH="" replace this value with the absolute path where you want to store the song on your server TELEGRAMID="" this is the telgram id of the account that will use this app. you can find it [there](https://www.technobezz.com/how-to-find-user-ids-in-telegram/)
+SFTPHOST="" this is the SFTP Host (any server with SSH enabled will do) SFTPPORT="" this is the SFTP port, usually 22 SFTPREMOTEBASEPATH="" replace this value with the absolute path where you want to store the song on your server TELEGRAMID="" this is the telgram id of the account that will use this app. you can find it [there](https://www.technobezz.com/how-to-find-user-ids-in-telegram/)
 TELEGRAMBOTTOKEN="" replace with the value you get using the [bot Father](https://www.telegram-group.com/en/blog/create-bot-telegram/)